EasybakeSwap/easybake-uikit/README.md

 ## Install

-`yarn add @easybakeswap-libs/uikit`
+`yarn add easybake-uikit`

 ## Setup

 ### Theme

-Before using Pancake UIkit, you need to provide the theme file to styled-component.
+Before using Easybake UIkit, you need to provide the theme file to styled-component.

 ```
 import { ThemeProvider } from 'styled-components'